mlpearson4/VastCast/AboutUs.md

 ## Michelle

 ![Michelle](http://bit.ly/2Hjdx0n)
-I like nature and coding.
+I like nature and Texas.
 Also red pandas.
 And queso.

 ## Erika